PrefectHQ/prefect/docs/tutorials/deployments.md

 prefect work-queue create --tag tutorial tutorial_queue
 ```

 Note that this command specifically creates a "tutorial" tag on the work queue, meaning the `tutorial_queue` work queue will only serve deployments that include a "tutorial" tag.
-This is a good practice more making sure flow runs for a given deployment run only in the correct environments, based on the tags you apply.
+This is a good practice to make sure flow runs for a given deployment run only in the correct environments, based on the tags you apply.

-Note that you can provide additional, optional [work queue configuration flags](/concepts/work-queues/#work-queue-configuration) to filter which deployments are allocated to a specific work queue by criteria such as tags, flow runners, or even specific deployments.

-Orion API creates the work queue and returns the ID of the queue.
+The Prefect API creates the work queue and returns the ID of the queue.
 Note this ID, you'll use it in a moment to create an agent that polls for work from this queue.

 <div class='termy'>
 ```